Changing our Healthcare System for the Better

 Employers, the largest overall purchasers of healthcare services and benefits in the U.S., cannot sit back and wait for others to change the healthcare system, without employer input.
 Nor can they risk "going it alone" in trying to improve the system.
 Like employers, no provider group or health plan alone has the leverage that a larger, focused and mutually-reinforcing group of these stakeholders can have.

 The trend is for employers to work together.
 The New Mexico Coalition for Healthcare Value, an employer-led, multi-sector alliance brings together those who purchase healthcare, deliver healthcare, influence health policy, consume healthcare and insure employees.
 Our collective voice is more effective and carries more weight when the Coalition confronts complex issues of healthcare cost, quality, transparency, and outcomes of interest to all New Mexicans.

-Quality Improvement: Provide cutting-edge educational summits and networking round tables--as well as monthly news up-dates--to share best- and evidence-based practice and innovations to help healthcare stakeholders and decisionmakers identify and implement strategies, techniques and policies to improve patient care or health insurance coverage, while lowering costs.
+- Providing cutting-edge educational summits and networking round tables--as well as monthly news up-dates--to share best-practices and innovations.
+This helps healthcare decisionmakers identify and implement strategies, techniques and policies to improve patient care or health insurance coverage, while lowering costs.

 Healthcare issues were formerly centered on access and cost.
 The Coalition has gotten quality on the table in New Mexico.” --Nurse Leader